Loading...

 Setup - Plans

-A plan allows you to conveniently save frequently-used templates for combinations of the sub-areas listed below for later use.
+A plan allows you to conveniently save frequently-used templates for later use.
 You must have at least one plan but you can use multiple plans.
 The list of plans is on the left side of the plan area.
 Click on the plus icon to create a plan.
 The minus icon deletes a plan.
 Each plan has 4 sub-areas:

 • Email Info: select email clients/IMAP accounts and their mailboxes for archiving.